GravityPDF/gravity-pdf/README.txt

 == Changelog ==

+= 5.2.1 =
+* Bug: Fix PHP Notice when using Quiz Add-on without a correct answer selected
+* Bug: Fix image display issues in PDF when URL has a redirect
+* Bug: Allow HTML in Consent field label (those supported in wp_kses_post)

 = 5.2.0 =
 * Bug: Prevent Fatal Error on PHP7.2 when using Category field type set to Checkboxes in Core PDFs
 * Bug: Resolve conflict with SiteGround HTML Minifier when generating PDFs in browser [GH#897] [GH#951]